Loyalty has always been the secret ingredient to success for the hospitality industry. Regular guests don’t just boost revenue—if they…

 For some, “doing experiments” sounds abstract (or even a bit weird), but when you’re in Marketing (or any other behavioral science for that matter), you should know that doing experiments should be the basis for many of your decisions.
 Testing scenarios, hypothesis and/or strategies in a scientific way provides companies a data driven decision making process where ‘guesswork’ and gut feeling are no longer the main drivers for marketing decisions.

 One of the “gurumeisters” of scientific experimentation and social influence is Sinan Aral.
-This young and successful MIT professoarjanharingr visited Amsterdam this week, invited by the equally inspiring Arjan Haring from The Control Group, and showed a selected group of individuals how the real deal is done, based on a case provided by Ahold-Delhaize, the Dutch super market giant.
+This young and successful MIT professor visited Amsterdam this week, invited by the equally inspiring Arjan Haring from The Control Group, and showed a selected group of individuals how the real deal is done, based on a case provided by Ahold-Delhaize, the Dutch super market giant.

 VEMT was happy to be part of this experiment, and we’d like to share our experiences forward, so you might be able to profit from that as well.